8 tips for getting the best HELOC rates in 2020

 6. Look for additional fees

-An inactivity fee is another way for lenders to make money on a HELOC; it is assessed when you fail to draw on the account within a prescribed period of time.
+An inactivity fee is another way for banks to make money on a HELOC; it is assessed when you fail to draw on the account within a prescribed period of time.
 While it is not a fee per se, some lenders will require you to make a minimum draw upon closing, in which case you could be borrowing money that you don’t need at the time.

 7. Watch out for penalties